serlo/lenabi-migration-algorithm/README.md

   migration algorithm cannot be used.
 - We can add multiple migration steps in one update of the editor while for H5P all migrations in a version update need to be concatenated.
-- Our migration algorithm is slightly simplier to implement.
+- Our migration algorithm is slightly simpler to implement.
 - Our migration algorithm can be easily mapped to the H5P algorithm and thus be used in case we want to export our Content in the H5P file format.